Singapore On a Budget

 Looking for a party in Singapore or Bali?

 Top Tourist AttractionsChinatown: This is a fascinating area in downtown Singapore that is great for shopping and eating.
 While much of Singapore is influenced by the Chinese culture, this neighborhood in particular retains much of its old world charm.
-The area between Pagoda Street and Smith Street is probably the most touristy section and if you head south or east you'll find more authentic sections.
+That's what makes this neighborhood one of the best places to visit in Singapore if you have 3 days, because it has everything to offer from interesting sights to food, to shopping.
+The area between Pagoda Street and Smith Street is probably the most touristy section, and if you head south or east you'll find more authentic sections.

 Bukit Timah Nature Reserve: This park offers a little bit of nature in an urban environment and it is a nice little escape if you're ready to get away from the crowds.
 It's in the middle of Singapore and is on the slopes of the city's highest hill, making it a nice place to take a walk or relax in peace and quiet for a little while.